 emily at delicate arch

-Emily Niehaus, Head of School
+Emily Niehaus, Heron School Head of School

 Emily is the founder of Heron School.
 She grew up in Ohio with a passion for recreation, learning, and finding creative outlets to keep her busy.
 She holds a Master’s Degree in Applied Sociology from Clemson University, where she studied human behaviour and published her thesis entitled “Environmental Attitudes and Behaviours Among Whitewater Recreationists”.
 She moved to Moab in 2002 with an open heart to be of service in her life.
 She is the founder of Community Rebuilds (a nonprofit building affordable housing in Moab with participating homeowners utilizing a student education program), and she is the former Mayor of Moab.